S0mbre/watcher/README.md

 ```bash
 python watcher.py [path-to-condig.json]
 ```
-If ommitted, `path-to-condig.json` will be resolved as `<project>/config.json`.
+If omitted, `path-to-condig.json` will be resolved as `<project>/config.json`.
 Otherwise, a valid path to a JSON config file (as shown above) must be supplied.